angelacuahutle/api-weather-forecast/README.md

 the app.

 * Ruby version

 3.0.0

-* How to run the test suite
+* How to run project

 ``rails s``